Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Melatonin presents a dramatically different cost profile due to its over-the-counter availability and widespread manufacturing.
 Generic immediate-release melatonin tablets (1-10 mg) cost as little as $5-15 per month for standard dosing.
 Extended-release formulations and higher-potency preparations typically range from $15-30 monthly, still representing significant savings compared to prescription sleep medications.

 Prescription melatonin formulations, such as Rozerem (ramelteon), cost substantially more, with brand-name pricing reaching $200-400 monthly without insurance coverage.
-However, these prescription versions offer standardized dosing, pharmaceutical-grade quality control, and FDA oversight that many patients value despite the higher cost.
+But these prescription versions offer standardized dosing, pharmaceutical-grade quality control, and FDA oversight that many patients value despite the higher cost.

 | Product Type | Monthly Cost | Insurance Coverage | Quality Control |